-First instance procedure: Asylum applications can only be made at designated offices of the Migration Agency to which airport and port applicants are referred to.
-The Migration Agency has implemented a new way of organising the flow of cases during 2016 in response to a government order to shorten processing times.5 The Migration Agency states that the protection process consists of three parts: (1) initial, (2) appeal and (3) enforcement processes.
+new way of organising the flow of cases during 2016, which was updated in 2018, in response to a government order to shorten processing times.28 The Migration Agency states that the protection process consists of three parts: (1) initial, (2) appeal and (3) enforcement processes.
 It runs from the application for asylum to the decision being enforced either by settlement or return.

-During the initial process, cases are screened and sorted in different tracks based on their specific profile.
-Manifestly unfounded applications, Dublin cases and cases with a high percentage of rejections go directly to the units that can quickly handle these cases.
-Other cases are forwarded to the distribution centre.
+During the initial process, cases are screened and sorted in different tracks based on their specific profile.29 Manifestly unfounded applications, Dublin cases and cases with a high percentage of rejections go directly to the units that can quickly handle these cases.
+Other cases are forwarded to the Distribution Unit.
 There is no oral procedure at this stage for this category, but other procedural measures and screening are carried out.
 The different tracks provide guidance on how extensive an investigation is required in an individual case and thus create an efficient flow.
-A steady flow of cases during the determination process is assured when units request cases from the distribution centre.
+A steady flow of cases during the determination process is assured when units request cases from the Distribution Unit.
 Accommodation is offered based on the nature of a case and the ambition is to avoid unnecessary secondary movements.
 Consideration is given to individual needs.
 All information and case handling measures under the protection assessment are adapted to the track concerned.